Prenatal vitamins: Why they matter, how to choose

 Please, try again in a couple of minutes

 See more In-depth

 - Frequently asked questions.
-Pregnancy FAQ001.
-Nutrition during pregnancy. http://www.acog.org/Patients/FAQs/Nutrition-During-Pregnancy.
+Pregnancy FAQ001: Nutrition during pregnancy. https://www.acog.org/Patients/FAQs/Nutrition-During-Pregnancy.
 American College of Obstetricians and Gynecologists.
-Accessed March 24, 2015.
+Accessed Jan.
+16, 2020.

 - Gabbe SG, et al., eds.
 Nutrition during pregnancy.
 In: Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Elsevier; 2017. https://www.clinicalkey.com.
 Accessed Jan.
 16, 2020.